|20 Jul - 27 Jul|

 The proud winner of the coveted Hungry for Finland award in 2015, this tour has been recognised for its strong local and environmentally friendly qualities.
 All food is sourced locally, is of a high standard and organic.
 The Karelia a la Carte logo is a guarantee that the food is good local, Karelian and Finnish food.

-Arrive at Puukarin Pysäkki in the evening to enjoy a great Finnish tradition – the hot sauna.
-(B,L,D)
+Fly to Kupio via Helsinki and on arrival transfer to Puukarin Pysäkki.
+In the evening enjoy a great Finnish tradition – the sauna.
+(D)

 Meet Anni, your cuisine workshop host, to start the week by baking a dark rye bread.
 Rye is a staple of the Finnish diet, though other breads are also made with a combination of barley, oat or wheat.
 (B,L,D)

-Set off on a biking tour with a guide to reach the next guesthouse, stopping en route at small souvenir boutique.
-Bake sweet cardamom- flavored buns called pulla with Henna, traditionally eaten with coffee or as a desert, before trying soft korvapuustit – cinnamon rolls with sugar.
+Set off on a biking tour with a local guide to reach the next guesthouse (22km), stopping en route at small souvenir boutique.
+Bake sweet cardamom-flavored buns called pulla with Henna - the hostess of the guesthouse.
+These buns are traditionally eaten with coffee or as a desert, before trying soft korvapuustit – cinnamon rolls with sugar.
 Relax in the evening, enjoying a sauna by the river.
 (B,L,D)

 Rejoin Henna for today’s task; baking a cake.
-In the afternoon take on a different Finnish specialty – an immersive peat sauna traditionally believed to relax and rejuvenate your whole body.
+In the afternoon take on a different Finnish speciality – an immersive peat sauna traditionally believed to relax and rejuvenate your whole body.
 (B,L,D)

 Embark on a biking tour to Männikkölä after breakfast, or opt to make the 25km journey by taxi.
 Visit the small town of Nurmes and Bomba House to learn about traditional eastern Finland’s Karelian communities and culture and enjoy the opportunity to go shopping.
 Spend the afternoon baking Karelian pies with Ritva, learning to make a karjalanpiirakka, a traditional Finnish Karelian dish similar to a pasty.
 You’ll make a thin rye pastry from scratch to form a crust and add a rice-based filling.
 Historically, these are eaten with a spread of butter and boiled egg.
 (B,L,D)

-Set off on two wheels for a biking tour of Pihlajapuu with guide.
+Set off on bike to Nurmes and the Pihlajapuu guesthouse with your local guide (15km).
 Once you’ve arrived, spend an afternoon picking wild mushrooms for dinner and berries with which to cook jam.
 In the evening enjoy a smoke sauna before tucking into glow-fried salmon, a Finnish delicacy, by the campfire.
 (B,L,D)

 Transfer back to the airport for your flight back to the UK.
 (B)